IsoLogicGames/Vigilant/CONTRIBUTING.md

 ## Releases
 Releases for Vigilant are made by a maintainer using a release branch and a pull request.
-1. Create a new branch from `develop`
+1. Create a new release branch
 2. Update [`CHANGELOG.md`](CHANGELOG.md)
 3. Create a pull request against `master`
-4. Review before release to keep `master` stable
+4. Review to ensure a stable release
 5. Make any necessary changes (be sure to keep [`CHANGELOG.md`](CHANGELOG.md) accurate)
 6. Rebase and merge the pull request
 7. Tag according to [versioning](#Versioning) guidelines